 ASI's Programmable Logic Card (PLC) is a field-programmable card for digital logic, sort of a mini-FPGA inside the Tiger controller.
-It acts as a single axis device (by default, axis E) and occupies one Tiger address (e.g. 36 in a diSPIM TG-16).
-Its original use is to enable multi-laser control for diSPIM, but it is designed to be very flexible and can be used for other tasks involving digital signals.
+In the Tiger controller, it acts as a single axis device (by default, axis E) and occupies one Tiger address (e.g. 36 in a diSPIM TG-16).
+Its original use is to enable multi-laser control for diSPIM, but it is designed to be very flexible.